Parkway School Garden

 What's Growing?

 The school garden features multiple raised beds that grow a variety of produce depending on the time of year.
 In spring, the beds are overflowing with lettuce and other greens.
-In the summer, tomatoes, peppers, squash, potatoes, and cabbage are typically found growing.
+In the summer, tomatoes, peppers, squash, potatoes, green beans and cabbage are typically found growing.
 In the fall, students plant garlic and greens to tend until spring.
 The greenhouse is used to grow vegetables and starts year-round.
+We have blueberry bushes, thorn-less blackberries and June-bearing strawberries in addition to mammoth sunflowers, lots of native plants and tons of pollinators.